redpencilio/logies-data-converter-service/README.md

 ```

 On startup of the service, the mappings are loaded in memory to improve lookup performance during the conversion process.

+To disable the generation of stable URIs set the `GENERATE_STABLE_URIS` environment variable to `false`.
+This is typically useful to speed up service start up during development.
+The flag *MUST* be enabled on production.